Shaga-Matula/Iceberg/README.md

 * Create a game that gives instant and clear feed back to the user during the game.
 * Create a game that track and reports all errors with feedback to the user.
 * Create a game that challenging against a computer opponent.
+* Accecpt upper and lower case input for letters in cordanates to speed up user experience.

 ## Target Audience